regstuff/notes/docs/special_relativity_classical_field_theory.md

 ## The Spacetime Interval
 Using the Lorentz transformation, we can see that what is called the spacetime interval squared $ds^2=(c.dt)^2-dx^2$ is the same in all reference frames.
 Another way of saying that is that it is invariant under coordinate transformation.
 Each of the coordinates in this equation is actually an infinitesimal difference between two events.
 This geometry is encoded in the Minkowski metric tensor.
 Using the $(+, -, -, -)$ signature convention, the diagonal elements are $(1, -1, -1, -1)$, and all off-diagonal elements are 0.

 **Note:** It is only the infinitesimal spacetime interval that is invariant in all reference frames, including non-inertial ones since we can consider any situation as inertial when taking the infinitesimal limit.
 If we take a macroscopic finite interval ($\Delta s^2$), it will be invariant in all inertial reference frames but not necessarily in non-inertial frames.
+If the worldline is simply straight, the infinitesimal amounts add up straightforwardly.
+If however we have situations where the worldline is not simply linear, like in the Twin Paradox where the spaceship turns around, or a spaceship under constant acceleration, we must integrate the infinitesimal amounts over some parameter (usually $\tau$) to arrive at the actual spacetime interval between two events.

 ### Proper Time & Proper Length
 Suppose we were to measure the elapsed time between two events at the same coordinates.
 Since $s$ is invariant in all reference frames, the measurement of elapsed time will be minimum in the rest frame of the two events because the $x^2$ term is zero for the rest frame and positive for all other moving frames.
 This minimum time is called the proper time $\tau$.
 Since it depends only on the spacetime interval and the constant $c$, it is also invariant.
 It plays an important role in deriving other invariants from the spacetime interval.